 The Junior Program is for students entering the 3rd & 4th grade.
 Their day begins in a full group music experience and then moves on to varied classes in theater, movement, visual and multi- media arts.
 Juniors may now indicate their preference of the four latter offerings.
 A teaching assistant guides them from class to class.
 This program is designed to offer students the freedom to participate in all of the arts that SFOA offers, while still recognizing the specific needs of younger artists.
 Half day option is available.

-Art Journaling- New This Year!
-We will take discarded library books and turn them into works of art without lifting a pencil.
+- Art Journaling- We will take discarded library books and turn them into works of art without lifting a pencil.
 NO WRITING REQUIRED.
 Using collage, paper folding, pockets, and print-making, we will express ourselves and what we love on each page.
 (Visual Art ~ Instructor Caresse Hanson)

 - Choose Your Own Adventure Theater- Back by popular demand!
 Each day is a new adventure in this fun and creative theater class!
 Students will explore the basics of improvisation and design a play of their very own that changes and grows over the course of camp!
 (Theater ~ Instructor Dylan Billings)